LMMMEng/TransXNet/semantic_segmentation/README.md

 ## 1. Requirements

-We highly suggest using our provided dependencies to ensure reproducibility:.
+We highly suggest using our provided dependencies to ensure reproducibility:
 ```
 # Environments:
+cuda==11.3
 python==3.8.15
 # Packages:
 mmcv==1.7.1